 We have all herd the term “runners high”, which is an elevated state of euphoria after a long period of aerobic exercise.
 The pleasure and euphoria felt form aerobic exercise is also due to the neurotransmission of dopamine in the brain.
 Dopamine is a neurotransmitter naturally produced by our brains and responsible for feelings of pleasure, focus, motivation, and reasoning.

 Depression, anxiety, addiction and ADHD leave our neurotransmission of dopamine low, creating a space for feelings of sadness, lethargy, and inability to focus.
 Depression is a comorbid mental health issue and is often experienced with anxiety.
 Depression is the most common mental health issue faced by nearly 3000 million people.
 The hardest and most important skill in battling depression is to get moving.
 Staying ahead of your depression can help keep feelings of depression from getting worse.
 It can also help stop the onset on depressive episodes.

-Anerobic exercise not only increases levels or dopamine in the brain but can also have a significant effect on levels of serotonin.
+Aerobic exercise not only increases levels or dopamine in the brain but can also have a significant effect on levels of serotonin.
 Serotonin is a neurotransmitter that is responsible for feeling of happiness as well as cognition, memory and learning.
-Anerobic exercise is the best natural treatment for depression as it can reactivate our feel-good pathways, generating feelings of happiness, and increase mood regulation.
+Aerobic exercise is the best natural treatment for depression as it can reactivate our feel-good pathways, generating feelings of happiness, and increase mood regulation.

-Anerobic exercise: Running, jogging, powerwalking, jump rope, bike riding, swimming
+Aerobic exercise: Running, jogging, power walking, jump rope, bike riding, swimming

 Strength & Resistance Training